Archive-42/blog-2.0-vanilla-html/blog/python-resources/index.md

 If you use pip, you can install it with:

-If installing using pip install --user, you must add the user-level bin directory to your PATH environment variable in order to launch jupyter lab.
-If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X), you can achieve this by using export PATH="$HOME/.local/bin:$PATH" command.
+If installing using pip install –user, you must add the user-level bin directory to your PATH environment variable in order to launch jupyter lab.
+If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X), you can achieve this by using export PATH=“<span class="math inline">*HOME*/.*local*/*bin*:</span>PATH” command.

 ### pipenv